Vikranth0211/Legal-Language-Simplifier/README.md

-# ⚖️ LegalEase – AI Legal Language Simplifier
+# ⚖️ Legibly.AI – AI Legal Language Simplifier

 > A powerful, multilingual legal clause simplifier built using **Ollama + Mistral**, with risk flagging, voice input/output, OCR, clause comparison, and downloadable reports – all in a clean Streamlit interface.